Bump Doubles

 These rules are very important – without them, it widens the gap in skill in the group, causing the top players to lose interest and stop coming.
 For example, if all female 3.5’s were allowed to play in the 3.5/4.0 group, that means that 3.01 females could potentially be on the same court with 3.99 males.
 This would be equivalent to having 2.51 males playing against 3.99 males, a gap that is way too large to be any fun for anyone.

-The Tennis Record website is not affiliated with USTA, but it harvests public adult league match data from the USTA website.
+The Tennis Record website is not affiliated with USTA, but it harvests public adult league match data from the USTA website and tries to simulate USTA’s dynamic rating algorithm.

 To sign up, use the form below!